Advertising doesn't have to expensive. Here are ten ideas to help small firms like yours advertise on a budget.

 - Use your local press.
 Whether through a successful press release or a classified advert, featuring in your local paper will get you in front of a good number of local people.
 PR is free; classified advertising starts at around £20.

 - Use free notice boards.
 A small printed ad on your local supermarket or community centre noticeboard will be seen by a surprising number of people - and it's usually free.
-Focus on your USP to attract the attention of browsers.
+Create a compelling heading, use an image and focus on your USP to attract the attention of browsers.

 - Make more use of business cards.
 Business cards are very useful for reinforcing word-of-mouth recommendations.
 Carry plenty with you and give two to contacts - one for themselves, one to pass on.